VedavyasaRao/Modern-OpenGL-Tutorial/README.md

 Read more about it [here](https://modernopengl-vedavyasarao.blogspot.com/2022/06/essential-3d-math.html)

+#### Essential 3D math - Matrices ####

+OpenGL uses matrix operations for a lot of purposes.
+For example, translations, scaling, rotations.
+Also computing of projection matrices, view matrices etc.

+Read more about it [here](https://modernopengl-vedavyasarao.blogspot.com/2022/07/matrices.html)

 #### Lesson06:Understanding Affine Transformation interactively. ####

 In this session we shall understand affine transformations interactively three kinds of affine transformations: Scale, Translate and Rotate on X, Y and  Z axes,

 Read more about this [here](https://modernopengl-vedavyasarao.blogspot.com/2022/07/lesson06understanding-affine.html)

+#### Projections. ####

+So far our camera was in a fixed position and transformations happened in object space.
+In this post we will  look at the larger picture.

+Read more about this [here](https://modernopengl-vedavyasarao.blogspot.com/2022/07/projection.html)